 The typical asking rate per listing is in the $50's per square foot per year.
 The Seaport District submarket is going through a an increase in rates.
 In the last 3 months, the median rate rose $51 per sqft per year.

-Compared to the rest of the Greater Boston market, the Seaport District submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Greater Boston market, the Seaport District submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 19 listings have been posted online, which means leases are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 5% of the listings in the Seaport District are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 0 listings have been listed, which means office spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About Inf% of the office spaces in the Seaport District are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 25,500 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are close to 8 floors.
-Most buildings in this area were built in 1920 and are Class A.
+Even though the median size is 6,150 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are around 8 floors.
+Most buildings in this market were built in 1919 and are Class A.

-Utilities is the dominant industry in this area.
+Utilities is the dominant industry in this market.
 Commute by taxi is the most popular way to get to work amongst Seaport District folk.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.